RianFerian/rianferian/README.md

 - 🚶 I'm data enthusiast with passion for Data Analyst and Machine Learning.
 - 🔭 I’m currently working on Pt.
-PP. London Sumatra as Reporting and Analyst Assistant Operation Administration
+PP. London Sumatra as Reporting and Analyst Assistant Operation Administration.

--
+- 🌱 I’m currently learning about Django and PySpark for my next project.

 <!--
 **RianFerian/rianferian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.